-Julia Ross, the Paul and Dorothea Torgersen Dean of Engineering, began her tenure as dean on July 31, 2017.
-She holds tenured appointments in the departments of chemical engineering and engineering education.
+Julia M. Ross, the Paul and Dorothea Torgersen Dean of Engineering and a chemical engineer, has appointments in the departments of chemical engineering and engineering education.

-In October, Ross was elected to the executive committee of the Global Engineering Dean's Council, where she will serve a three-year term and work closely with engineering deans from around the world to advance engineering education, research, and service globally.
+She is currently serving a second, three-year term on the executive committee of the Global Engineering Dean's Council, working closely with engineering deans from around the world to advance engineering education, research, and service globally.

 Ross is a Fellow of the American Institute of Medical and Biological Engineering.
 In 2013, she received the American Council on Education fellowship, the nation's premier higher-education leadership development program preparing senior leaders to serve American colleges and universities.

 Previously, Ross served as dean of engineering and information technology at University of Maryland, Baltimore County.

 She holds a bachelor's degree from Purdue and a doctoral degree from Rice University, both in chemical engineering.

 - Washington Business Journal: Virginia Tech's innovation campus chief could hail from tech industry